Mehar-taj/nba-data-visualization-project/README.md

 ## 📌 Project Overview

-The **NBA Data Visualization Project** is an Exploratory Data Analysis (EDA) project on NBA player statistics.
+This project focuses on analyzing NBA player data to uncover insights related to:

+- Player demographics
+- Team composition
+- Physical attributes
+- Salary distribution

-The objective is to analyze NBA data and extract meaningful insights using Python libraries like Pandas, Matplotlib, Seaborn, and Plotly.
+The analysis is performed using Python and visualized using Matplotlib, Seaborn, and Plotly.

 ---

-## 🎯 Problem Statement
+## 🎯 Objective

-This project explores:
+The objective is to analyze NBA player data and gain insights into:

 - Player distribution across teams
-- Most common positions in NBA
+- Position-wise analysis
-- Relationship between age, height, and weight
+- Age, height, and weight relationships
-- Salary trends and patterns
+- Salary patterns
-- Team composition analysis
+- Team structure and composition

 ---

 ## 📊 Dataset Information

-The dataset (`nba.csv`) contains:
+The dataset contains information about NBA players:

-- Player Name
+- Name
 - Team
 - Jersey Number
 - Position